 When it comes to popular skincare ingredients, chances are retinol, hyaluronic acid, and vitamin C are the first things to pop into mind.
 As such, methylparaben (just one of many seemingly-scary parabens on the market) might not even be a blip on your radar.
 A little intel: Parabens (methylparaben included) are preservatives found in hundreds of beauty products all over the world.
-While they help formulas last longer, they can also contribute to skin sensitivities and breakouts.
-And yet, they often fly under the radar when considering what might be causing a breakout in the first place.
+While they help formulas last longer, they might contribute to skin sensitivities and breakouts.
+And yet, they often fly under the radar when considering what could be causing a breakout in the first place.

 So, if when reading the back of a new product, you're thinking "methyl-what?" you're not alone.
 To help uncover how the little-known, commonly-used ingredient enhances every formula it comes into contact with (along with the potential hazards of incorporating it into your routine), we chatted with board-certified dermatologists Morgan Rabach and Noelani González.
 Keep reading for everything they have to say about methylparaben.

 Type of ingredient: Preservative

 Main benefits: Prevents fungus growth, preserves ingredients, creates antibacterial formulas.

 How often can you use it: Methylparaben is found in many daytime and nighttime products.
 As such, it can be used multiple times per day.

 Works well with: Since methylparaben lengthens the 'shelf-life' of ingredients, dermatologists say that it works well with all ingredients.

 Don’t use with: Methylparaben is generally safe to use with all ingredients thanks to its preserving nature.